Universal trade-off structure between symmetry, irreversibility, and quantum coherence in quantum processes: Coherence cost of the operator conversion

-In this section, we derive Lemma \ref{L1} in the main text.
-For readers' convenience, we repeat the lemma here: \begin{lemma} Let us consider two quantum systems $S$ and $S'$, and Hermitian operators $X_S$ and $X_{S'}$ on them.
-We also take a projective operator $Q$ on $S$ and a non-negative operator $P$ satisfying $0\le P\le I$ on $S'$.
-Let $\Lambda$ be a CPTP map from $S$ to $S'$, and let its dual $\Lambda^\dagger$ approximately change $P$ to $Q$ as follows:
+For readers' convenience, we repeat Lemma \ref{L1} in the main text here: \begin{lemma} Let us consider two quantum systems $A$ and $A'$, and Hermitian operators $X_A$ and $X_{A'}$ on them.
+We also take a projective operator $Q$ on $A$ and a non-negative operator $P$ satisfying $0\le P\le 1_{A'}$ on $A'$.
+Let $\Lambda$ be a CPTP map from $A$ to $A'$, and let its dual $\Lambda^\dagger$ approximately change $P$ to $Q$ as follows:

 Here $\epsilon$ is a real positive number, and $\Lambda^\dagger$ is the dual of $\Lambda$.
-We also introduce another quantum system $E$ and a tuple $(V,\rho_E,X_E,X_{E'})$ of a unitary $V$ on $SE$, a state $\rho_E$ on $E$, an operator $X_E$ on $E$ and an operator $X_{E'}$ on $E'$, where $E'$ is a quantum system satisfying $SE=S'E'$.
-We assume that $(V,\rho_E,X_E,X_{E'})$ is an implementation of $\Lambda$ and satisfies the conservation law of $X$, i.e., $\Lambda(...)=\Tr_{E'}[V(...\otimes\rho_E)V^{\dagger}]$ and $X_{S}+X_{E}=V^{\dagger}(X_{S'}+X_{E'})V$.
+We also introduce another quantum system $B$ and a tuple $(V,\rho_B,X_B,X_{B'})$ of a unitary $V$ on $AB$, a state $\rho_B$ on $B$, an operator $X_B$ on $B$ and an operator $X_{B'}$ on $B'$, where $B'$ is a quantum system satisfying $AB=A'B'$.
+We assume that $(V,\rho_B,X_B,X_{B'})$ is an implementation of $\Lambda$ and satisfies the conservation law of $X$, i.e., $\Lambda(...)=\Tr_{B'}[V(...\otimes\rho_B)V^{\dagger}]$ and $X_{A}+X_{B}=V^{\dagger}(X_{A'}+X_{B'})V$.
 Then, the following relation holds: